Pradoxzon/Pradoxzon.CommOps/README.md

 Defines extensions to the base integer types for common math operations.

 ## Unit Testing
 The source code contains a unit test project that is used to help development, but the unit tests are not meant to be included with any distributions.
+There are unit tests for every class and every function in the main project.